 The Ausable Bayfield Maitland Valley (ABMV) Source Protection Region (SPR) is made up of the Ausable Bayfield and Maitland Valley source protection areas (SPAs).
 The two SPAs overlie the same jurisdiction as the Ausable Bayfield and Maitland Valley conservation authorities.
 Their jurisdictions abut and their major rivers flow into Lake Huron.
 The combined watersheds are approximately 5,690 square kilometres in size, with a combined population of 105,000.
 There are six counties and 24 lower-tier municipalities entirely or partly within the SPR.
 There are no First Nations within the two watershed areas.
 The Ausable Bayfield Source Protection Area is adjacent to the Chippewas of Kettle and Stony Point First Nation.
 Land uses can have a significant impact on water quality and quantity.
 Agriculture is the major land use in the region, with small urban areas scattered throughout.
 Their watersheds share common patterns of landscapes and natural systems.
 Their towns are small; their economies are based on the economic driver of a thriving agricultural sector, a significant manufacturing sector as well as the additional economic pillars of tourism, heritage and culture.
 Lake Huron is a major driver of the tourism industry.

-In the Ausable Bayfield Maitland Valley Source Protection Region there are 26 municipal groundwater well systems as well as two Lake Huron intakes.
+In the Ausable Bayfield Maitland Valley Source Protection Region there are 25 municipal groundwater well systems and two Lake Huron intakes.
 Approximately half of the population is served by these systems; the remainder receive their water from private or communal wells and intakes.
 There are two great lake intakes - Lake Huron Primary Water Supply System (in Port Blake, near Grand Bend); and the Goderich Water Supply.

-The Wellhead Protection Areas for the municipal well systems are: Township of Ashfield-Colborne-Wawanosh: Century Heights, Dungannon, Huron Sands; Municipality of Bluewater: Zurich, Varna; Municipality of Central Huron: Auburn, Benmiller, Clinton, Kelly, McClinchey, SAM, Vandewetering; Municipality of Huron East: Brucefield, Brussels, Seaforth; Township of Huron-Kinloss: Lucknow, Whitechurch, Ripley (well system itself is outside ABMV SPR); Town of Minto: Clifford (well system itself is outside ABMV SPR), Harriston, Palmerston; Municipality of Morris-Turnberry: Belgrave; Township of North Huron: Blyth, Wingham; Municipality of North Perth: Atwood, Gowanstown, Listowel, Molesworth.
+The Wellhead Protection Areas for the municipal well systems are: Township of Ashfield-Colborne-Wawanosh: Century Heights, Dungannon, Huron Sands; Municipality of Bluewater: Varna; Municipality of Central Huron: Auburn, Benmiller, Clinton, Kelly, McClinchey, SAM, Vandewetering; Municipality of Huron East: Brucefield, Brussels, Seaforth; Township of Huron Kinloss: Lucknow, Whitechurch, Ripley (well system itself is outside ABMV SPR); Town of Minto: Clifford (well system itself is outside ABMV SPR), Harriston, Palmerston; Municipality of Morris Turnberry: Belgrave; Township of North Huron: Blyth, Wingham; Municipality of North Perth: Atwood, Gowanstown, Listowel, Molesworth.

 The source of water for the wells is typically deep bedrock aquifers, which are protected by a thick overburden.
 There have been no Issue Contributing Areas identified in the SPR.
-There has been a number of changes to these well systems since approval of the source protection plans in 2015, triggering the need for amendments under Section 34 of the Clean Water Act, 2006.
-This amendment was submitted to the Province in February, 2018 following extensive consultation.
-The amendment was approved by the Province in 2019, with effective date of February, 5, 2019.
+There has been a number of changes to these well systems since approval of the source protection plans in 2015, triggering the need for several amendments to the Source Protection Plans.
+An amendment under Section 34 of the Clean Water Act, 2006 was approved by the Province in 2019, with effective date of February, 5, 2019.
+In 2023, the Zurich groundwater system was removed from the Plan, via a 'section 51' amendment.
+An update per section 36 of the Clean Water Act was submitted to the Province in March 2023 following extensive consultation.